mmurph211/Autocomplete/README.md

 **offsetTop**
 Integer.
 If the autocomplete dropdown is not displaying directly under the `input` field, adjust this option to change the dropdown's vertical position.
 Negative integers also accepted.
+If a browser is using its native autocomplete interface, this option is ignored.
 Default is `0`.

 **offsetLeft**
 Integer.
 If the autocomplete dropdown is not displaying directly aligned with the `input` field, adjust this option to change the dropdown's horizontal position.
 Negative integers also accepted.
+If a browser is using its native autocomplete interface, this option is ignored.
 Default is `0`.

 **highlightColor**